-- The Subscriber requests in writing (to GlobalSign which provided the Certificate) that they wish to revoke the Certificate: - 2.
+- 1. The Subscriber requests in writing (to GlobalSign which provided the Certificate) that they wish to revoke the Certificate; - 2.
 The Subscriber notifies GlobalSign that the original Certificate Request was not authorized and does not retroactively grant authorization; - 3.
 GlobalSign obtains reasonable evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise - 4.
-GlobalSign receives notice or otherwise becomes aware that the Subscriber violated any of its material obligations under the Subscriber Agreement or Terms of Use, and/or unexpected termination of a subscriber's or subject's agreement or business functions; - 5.
-GlobalSign obtains evidence that the validation of domain authorization or control for any Fully-Qualified Domain Name or IP address in the Certificate should not be relied upon. - In case of PSD2 Certificates, GlobalSign receives an authenticated revocation request (or authenticates a revocation request) that originated from the NCA which has authorized or registered the payment service provider, and which includes a valid reason for revocation.
+GlobalSign receives notice or otherwise becomes aware of unexpected termination of a subscriber's or subject's agreement or business functions; - 5.
+GlobalSign obtains evidence that the validation of domain authorization or control for any Fully-Qualified Domain Name or IP address in the Certificate should not be relied upon. - 6.
+In case of PSD2 Certificates, GlobalSign receives an authenticated revocation request (or authenticates a revocation request) that originated from the NCA which has authorized or registered the payment service provider, and which includes a valid reason for revocation.
 Valid reasons for revocation include when the authorization of the PSP has been revoked or any PSP role included in the certificate has been revoked.